 Order fulfillment is the operational routine a company follows when accepting, processing, and shipping the orders they receive to end customers.

 It can be performed internally, or by an order fulfillment company.
-A fulfillment provider will take care of the physical handling and delivery of the goods in the warehouse, but still requires you to provide essential data and instruction.
+A fulfillment provider will typically take on the physical handling and delivery of the goods in the warehouse, but your company will provide any essential data and instruction.

-We can break down the fulfillment operation into the 3 distinct parts mentioned above, with some important additional consideration which we’ll get to later.
+We can break down the fulfillment operation into distinct parts with some important additional consideration.
+We’ll get to that last part a bit later on.
+First, let’s go through the process.

-This is the first link in your supply chain, where your inventory is received by your storage location, which in most cases will be a warehouse.
+This is the first link in your supply chain, where your inventory is received by your storage location, which may be a warehouse.
+Here’s an example table for received orders:

-In this stage, it is important to inspect your inventory to make sure it’s all there and hasn’t been damaged in transit.
+In this stage, it is important to inspect your inventory to make sure every item is accounted for and hasn’t been damaged in transit.

-You will also have to add whatever form of stock tracking data you are using, whether it’s SKUs (stock keeping units) and/or barcodes.
+Next, you may want to track whatever form of stock tracking data you are using, whether it’s SKUs (stock keeping units) and/or barcodes.
 This will help you track and manage the inventory on the front end.

-In this stage, you will organize the storage of your goods, making sure to group everything in their relevant categories and dedicate a space for ‘processing,’ the next stage of the order fulfillment process.
+In this stage, you will organize the storage of your goods, making sure to group everything in their relevant categories and dedicate a space for ‘processing,’ which brings us to the next stage.

 A warehouse employee will read the order sheet and pick the relevant items up from storage to take them to the packing station.
 This is called order picking.

-At this stage, the final quality check can be completed for the items, and they’re sealed in the box ready for the last stage — shipping.
+At this stage, an employee will complete a final quality check for the items, and seal them in the box ready for the last stage — shipping—and when documenting the process—can look like the following:

-Once your goods are packed, taped, and labelled, you will weigh the entire package.
-At this point you can take the shipment weight to a selection of delivery partners to find the best shipping cost quote according to your preferred shipping method.
+Once your goods are packed, taped, and labeled, you will weigh the entire package.
+You can take the shipment weight to different delivery partners to find the best shipping cost quote according to your preferred shipping method.

 Once it’s sent, the customer will begin to receive order updates from your delivery partner until it reaches its destination.

-Despite its powerful effects on buying confidence and customer satisfaction, returns are often overlooked, probably because of their perception as existing outside of the order fulfillment framework.
+Despite its powerful effects on buying confidence and customer satisfaction, returns are often overlooked.

 But order fulfillment isn’t finished without integrating a returns process.
-This is because you’ll have to go back to square one if the customer’s products are defective and you need to send out a replacement.
+This is because without a returns process, you’ll have to go back to square one if the customer’s products are defective and you need to send out a replacement.

 Their choices should trigger actions that instate a refund or begin the process of fulfilling another order.

-OK, with order fulfillment 101 out of the way, we can get down to the real industry secrets that make order processing logistics not only faster, more efficient, and automated, but also much easier.
+We’ve covered basics of the order fulfillment process.
+Now it’s time to go deeper and uncover methods for making order processing logistics not only faster, more efficient, and automated, but also much easier.

-This not only relieves a lot of labor in performing the dull administrative stuff, but also reduces the potential for human error, which occurs more regularly in the number and data-lead practice of order fulfillment.
+This not only relieves a lot of labor from performing repetitive administrative stuff, but also reduces the potential for human error, which occurs more regularly in the number and data-lead practice of order fulfillment.

-There are plenty of good management software solutions out there that can capably handle the order fulfillment process.
-But you don’t want to be the ‘goodest’ company on the market, right?
+There are plenty of good software solutions out there that can capably handle the order fulfillment process.
+Let’s take a look at some essential assets that will help save you time, money, and retain your customers.

 Flexible order management

-That’s why it’s key that your order management platform is flexible enough to account for these differences.
-You should be able to design the order management table according to the needs of your business, not the other way around.
+Because every company is different—think of all the various return policies, shipping solutions, lead-times and so on—you may want to consider an order management platform that is flexible enough to account for these differences.
+Ideally, you could design the order management table according to your business’s needs, not the other way around.

 With monday.com, your order management table is just that — yours.